noorsheikh/checker-game/README.md

 ## Local Development Environment Setup (both Server and Client Side)

 In order to setup local docker environment make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop) installed locally.
+Use Docker ToolBox if there are restrictions related to Windows license.[Docker ToolBox]https://docs.docker.com/toolbox/toolbox_install_windows/

 Note: all below commands need to be execute from the source code root directory.